The best way to get answers to all your mortgage questions

 Will a penalty be charged if I repay or redeem my mortgage earlier than the original term?

-With most of our mortgage schemes, you can repay up to 50% of the original balance without charge.
+With most of our mortgage products, you can repay up to 50% of the original balance without charge.
 If you repay more than this, a penalty, known as an Early Repayment Charge, may apply depending on which mortgage product you have.
 A discharge fee may also be charged.
 Please refer to the Society's Tariff of Charges, your Annual Mortgage Statement or to one of our Mortgage Advisers for further details.

 Do you treat customers fairly?